mormond/ethereum-consortium-orchestration/README.md

 https://github.com/mormond/hackfest-images/blob/master/eth-stats-dashboard/Dockerfile

 #### Docker images
-Build the dockerfiles above and push the images to a suitable registry (eg the Docker public registry).
+Build the dockerfiles above and push the images to a suitable registry (eg the Docker public registry https://hub.docker.com/).

 The txNodeDockerImage / minerNodeDockerImage / dashboardDockerImage location will be set via the ARM template params file (see below).